Gym!

 While the project remained conceptual, framing the redesign through stakeholder validation ensured that the proposed solution remained grounded in realistic operational contexts.
 This step also highlighted how the concept could evolve into a viable product roadmap if further pursued.

-Prioritize features for a potential MVP release
+• Define and prioritize features for an MVP release

 Outcome & Reflections